 Most of the time, processors aren’t discussing interchange rates with you.
 In fact, at CardFellow, we often find that we’re the first to go through interchange rates with a business owner.
 (That’s despite the fact that interchange rates are the largest component of processing cost!)

 However, processors have no control over interchange rates and they don’t get to keep the money you pay to cover interchange rates, which may explain why they don’t spend time helping you understand them.
+In some cases, it’s not necessary to spend a lot of time learning about interchange rates, but if you’d like to, check out our article on interchange rates.

 Processor’s Markup Rates